cellgeni/c2l/README.md

 # Prerequisites
 For now the pipeline uses conda to run cell2location.
 Enviroment name is hardcoded in bsub scripts (see `source activate` statements).
 Second step of cell2location can use a lot  of GPU memory, most likely it will not fit into gpu-normal if number of visium samples is above 15-20 (more then 20k spots).
-In this case `gpu-cellgeni-a100` queue can be used (see `_02.run.predict.cell.abundancies.gpu_cellgeni.sh`).
+In this case `gpu-cellgeni-a100` queue can be used (comment/uncomment corresponding lines in `02.run.predict.cell.abundancies.sh`).
 Use `actions/c2l/src/create.env.sh` to create conda enviroment.

 # Details